 Farmers only have so much time in the day.
-Becoming a data scientist isn’t probably high on their lists of goals for the new year.
-But, opening connections between farm data and trusted advisors should rank right at the top of those new year resolutions.
+Becoming a data scientist isn’t probably high on their lists of goals for the year.
+However, working with a trusted advisor who understands the agriculture landscape can save them time, energy, and money.

-At Conservis we have seen how processes such as FSA reporting goes from a couple of people working a couple of days to one person producing the data in just a couple of hours.
+At Conservis we have seen how processes such as FSA reporting goes from a couple of people working a couple of days to gather all the details to one person producing the data in just a couple of hours.
 The benefits of developing a strong relationship between farmers and trusted advisors go far beyond this process.
-When growers utilize FMSs like Conservis, and share the data with their advisors, these benefits materialize quickly for both parties.
+When growers utilize platforms like Conservis, and share the data with their advisors, these benefits materialize quickly for both parties.

 Deeper insights from trusted advisors means better advice for farmers

 With deeper insights into the financial data, trusted advisors are able to offer more comprehensive advice, utilize real-time data, and demonstrate their expertise.
 In addition, those CPAs who work with many growers are able to share observations about the best practices of particular farm clients that allow those operations to excel.
 Growers receive better advice and can plan more effectively for the future.
 This is a win-win for trusted advisors and growers.